-Year 2: This level recognises that the undergraduate nursing student is a novice and has had some exposure and participation in the provision of care in the practice environment.
-The undergraduate nursing student needs both the assistance and close supervision of the Registered Nurse while s/he participates in the provision of person-centred nursing.
-Close supervision is defined as the presence or close proximity to the undergraduate nursing student whilst s/he provides delegated nursing care to patients/service users and supports family members.
-Frequent prompting may be required to support the nursing student in the provision of person-centred nursing student in the provision of person-centred nursing and in identification of its underpinning evidence.
-The nursing student begins to identify her/his learning needs through discussion with her/his Preceptor/Associate Preceptor.
+Year 2: This level recognises that the undergraduate nursing student is an advanced beginner and has had some exposure and participation in the provision of care in the practice environment.
+The undergraduate nursing student needs both the assistance and close supervision of the Registered Nurse while participating in the provision of person-centred nursing.
+Close supervision is defined as the presence or close proximity to the undergraduate nursing student while providing delegated nursing care to patients/service users and supports family members.
+Frequent prompting may be required to support the nursing student in the provision of person-centred nursing student begins to identify learning needs through discussion with the Preceptor/Associate Preceptor.